Frequently Asked Questions

 Q. Where do I find Harvest Fair meals?

-A. Harvest Fair ready-made meals are available for purchase from select Drakes supermarkets (Newton, Hope Valley, Golden Grove, Glen Osmond Market Store, and Castle Plaza) and Kik Coffee stores (Tea Tree Plus and the oRAH).
-If you or a friend or family member would like to consider regular deliveries for nourishment please contact us at email@example.com to discuss your needs.
+A. Harvest Fair ready-made meals are available for purchase from select Drakes supermarkets (Newton, Hope Valley, Golden Grove, Fulham Gardens, Blackwood, Glen Osmond Market Store, and Castle Plaza).
+If you or someone you knows would like to become a stockist of Harvest Fair meals please contact us at email@example.com to discuss.

 Q. Do I have to order online?